DontSlipOnDirt/NL2Vis/README.md

 2. Config your API, and file paths.

-- Edit your api key, api base and api version in `api_config.py`.
+- Edit your api key, api base, and api version in `api_config.py`.
 (We use AzureOpenAI API for nvAgent, and you can replace it with OpenAI)
 - In `chat_manager.py`, replace `folder = "E:/visEval_dataset"` with your own dataset path.

 3. Run `llm.py` to test your api config, and run `chat_manager.py` to test nvAgent. (you can find test examples in `visEval.json` in `visEval_dataset`)